gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 Have you ever filled out a survey at the doctor's office and had to answer the same question multiple times?
 How about a survey where the answer should have been obvious based on your previous answers?
 A survey that was so long you just gave up halfway through?

-Let's develop a survey that adapts to your previous answers.
+Let's develop an intelligent survey that adapts to your previous answers.
 It asks the most broad questions first and then only asks more specific questions if necessary.
+Then we'll expand our survey to include improbable questions and mine for unexpected outcomes.

 ## Decision trees